MunskyGroup/Vo_et_al_2023_Matlab/README.md

 # Fitting and Experiment Design for HIV Reporter using MCP-GFP or smiFISH Labels

-This folder contains codes needed to fit models to experimental data and remake figures from the manuscript:
+This repository contains all codes needed to fit models to experimental data and remake figures from the manuscript:

 H. Vo et al, Analysis and design of single-cell experiments to harvest fluctuation information while rejecting measurement noise, BioRxiv, 2023, https://www.biorxiv.org/content/10.1101/2021.05.11.443611v4